heutelbeck/sapl-demos/sapl-demo-ethereum/README.md

 ```
 defense decade prosper portion dove educate sing auction camera minute sing loyal
 ```
 This way you will create the accounts used for the demo application.
+Then click on **Save Workspace** to and the blockchain will be started automatically.